How Often Should You Change Your Toothbrush?

 How often should you change your toothbrush with braces?

-You should change out your toothbrush every month with braces or whenever your toothbrush bristles are visibly frayed or bent.
+You should change out your toothbrush every month with braces or whenever your sonic electric toothbrush bristles are visibly frayed or bent.

 Braces will fray your toothbrush bristles faster than without braces because: